AbduGad/HolidayQuest-v1/README.md

 ## Permissions
 - **AllowAny**: This API does not restrict access, meaning any user can delete hotels.
 Update the `@permission_classes` decorator if you wish to enforce authentication or specific permissions.

-## Notes
-- Ensure proper permissions and validation checks are implemented in production environments to prevent unauthorized deletions.
-- Deleting a hotel is permanent and cannot be undone.

 ---

-Let me know if you need further adjustments!